 “Too many times [schools] are trying to throw one blanket solution on too many kids, one instructional approach, and it’s not realistic,” he said.

-Valerie Ford’s fourth-grader struggled academically until this year at Great Valley, when he took off.
+Valerie Ford’s fourth-grade child struggled academically until this year at Great Valley, when he took off.

-“Both our girls’ teachers will communicate with us via e-mail or in person anytime there is a concern, update, or even something they want to praise our girls for,” said GVA parent Jeff Threet, “and both teachers are phenomenal at responding to any text sent, no matter the topic.
+“Both our girls’ teachers will communicate with us via e-mail or in person any time there is a concern, update, or even something they want to praise our girls for,” said GVA parent Jeff Threet.
+“Both teachers are phenomenal at responding to any text sent, no matter the topic.
 This type of open communication is priceless to us.”

-The greatest determinant of school success is teacher quality, Howell noted: “Seniority alone does not define an excellent teacher.”
-GVA teachers develop their own professional growth plans and salaries are partially merit-based.
+The greatest determinant of school success is teacher quality, Howell noted, and “seniority alone does not define an excellent teacher.”
+GVA teachers develop their own professional growth plans, and salaries are partially merit-based.
 This has helped attract and keep top teachers, he said.

 “I think it really comes from the top down,” Tanaka said.
-“They really make the environment work and care.
-I can go and reflect with them and take risks."
+“They really make the environment work, and [they] care.
+I can go and reflect with them and take risks.”